itsjfx/pacman-contest-replay-player/README.md

 python replay-player.py
 ```

-You can filter by a team or by two teams by using the `-t` or `-teams` flag.
+You can filter by a team OR by two teams by using the `-t` or `-teams` flag.
 Note this flag is completely optional.
 ```
 python replay-player.py --team TEAM1